felixhorger/peer/README.md

 Celsus - Scientific reference manager for those with puristic taste.
 ====================================================================

-The name is derived from the ancient roman library of Celsus.
+The name is derived from the ancient roman library of Celsus, very dramatic.

 **Work in progress, bug reports welcome**